 I rushed to that area on the first day of competition and Seth Feider was the only other Elite Series angler there.
 By 9 o’clock we both had nearly 20 pounds.
-It was easy fishing that didn’t require much work but once it became obvious that we were unlikely to upgrade much if at all, Seth and I agreed not to beat the area up.
+It was easy fishing thanks to the telescopic fishing rod that didn’t require much work but once it became obvious that we were unlikely to upgrade much if at all, Seth and I agreed not to beat the area up.
 That rested the fish and gave me time to expand a couple of miles in either direction.
 I found plenty more fish but nothing that would help me out.

 With massive numbers of bedding fish being caught, the weights were very strong that first day.
 My 19-11 had me in 15th place.
 I felt good because it wasn’t far out of first, but at the same time it wasn’t far out of 50th, either.